sagitaninta/MSc_Project/Creating a conservation score reference file.md

 ### Step 4: Lifting over scores to the genome of interest

 As scores are for an alignment to the human genome, these need to be lifted over to the reference genome of the species of interest.
-This can be done using the UCSC liftOver tool or using the r package rtracklayer.
+This can be done using the UCSC liftOver tool or using the R package rtracklayer.
 Chain files for lifting over co-ordinates from hg19
 to other species can be found at http://hgdownload.cse.ucsc.edu/goldenpath/hg19/liftOver/

 1. Download the chain file for the species of interest (in this case the dog reference genome):